FAQ's & SHIPPING INFO

 Deliveries are made Monday – Friday.
 Please contact us if you'd like to arrange a weekend delivery, subject to a surcharge.

-Orders received BEFORE 11AM should expect next day delivery in most cases.
-An order placed AFTER 11AM will be fulfilled the following day and delivered the day after that.
-For example, orders placed after 11AM Thursday are fulfilled on Friday and will be delivered the following Monday.
-Orders placed after 11AM Friday are fulfilled on Monday and delivered on Tuesday.
+Orders received BEFORE 1PM should expect next day delivery in most cases.
+An order placed AFTER 1PM is likely to be fulfilled the following day and delivered the day after that.
+For example, orders placed after 2PM Thursday are fulfilled on Friday and will be delivered the following Monday.
+Orders placed after 2PMM Friday are fulfilled on Monday and delivered on Tuesday.

 Northern Ireland, Channel Islands, Scottish Highlands & Islands: These destinations do not adhere to the above schedule, and unfortunately incur additional delivery fees.
-Delivery in 2-5 business days. £19.99 on orders of £100 or more.
-Shopping carts totalling below £100 are charged at a flat rate of £29.99 including per delivery.
-All prices are inclusive of VAT.
+Delivery in 2-5 business days for £15.00 on orders of £100 or more.
+Shopping carts totalling below £100 are charged at a flat rate of £20.00 per delivery.
+All shipping prices are inclusive of VAT.

 For Northern Ireland and the Channel Islands, these rates are charged at checkout.
 Functionality of the site is such that the Scottish Highlands and Islands (specific postcodes below) are not recognised as unique destinations, therefore additional charges will be remitted separately after checkout via a personalised payment link.
 We will contact you via email to notify you of the additional charges.
 Payment in full will be required before fulfilling your order with the warehouse.
 Thank you for understanding!